elvis-darko/Team_Zurich_Capstone_Project/README.md

 The complete dataset  can be found and downloaded from Zindi: [Zindi Churn Challenge](https://zindi.africa/competitions/customer-churn-prediction-challenge-for-azubian)
 <br />

 **Train data :** Contains information about 1 million customers.
-There is a column called CHURN that indicates if a client churned or did not churn.
+There is a column called CHURN that indicates if a client churned or not.
 This is the target variable.
 You must estimate the likelihood that these clients churned.
-You will use this file to train your model.
+We will use this file to train our model.

-**Test data :** This similar to the train data, but without the Churn column.
-You will use this file to test your model.
+**Test data :** This is similar to the train data but without the Churn column.
+We will use this file to test our model.

 The dataset has 19 variables.
-The following are the definitions of variables found in the datasets:<br />
+Below are the definitions of variables found in the datasets:<br />
-`user_id` The unique identification number of a client<br />
+`user_id` A  unique identification number of a client<br />
 `REGION` The location of each client<br />
 `TENURE` Duration of the network usage<br />
 `MONTANT` The top-up amount<br />